 The AP Exams

 The Advanced Placement exams all take place in May and consist of many different formats.
 There are a total of 38 different AP Courses.
-The formats are not listed below, but they all consist of a multiple choice section and a free response question section.
-The ratios of MCQs to FRQs on each exam varies.
-The scoring of these exams are also different than usual scores.
-They are scored from 1-5, 1 being the lowest score and 5 being highest.
-Most colleges accept 3 and above, however some only take 4-5.
+The formats are not listed below, but they all consist of a multiple-choice section and a free-response question section.
+The ratios of MCQs to FRQs on each exam vary.
+The scoring of these exams is also different than usual scores.
+They are scored from 1-5, 1 being the lowest score and 5 being the highest.
+Most colleges accept 3 and above; however, some only take 4-5.

 The NYS Regents

-The regents are NYS exclusive and are a type of achievement tests.
-These exams all contain a MCQ portion and open ended.
-The format however vaires based on exam type.
-The goal score is an 85 or above on all exams in order to gain an advanced regents diploma at the end of your high school career. [scoring is usually 1-100]
+The Regents are NYS exclusive and are a type of achievement test.
+These exams all contain an MCQ portion and open ended.
+The format, however, varies based on exam type.
+The goal score is an 85 or above on all exams to gain an advanced Regents diploma at the end of your high school career. [scoring is usually 1-100]

 Other Great Resources